Vegan Lentil Tacos

 Taco Toppings!

 These lentils are also fantastic on a taco salad!
-Shredded lettuce, whatever vegetables you want and a big scoop of this alongside taco dressing is one of our favorite meals.
+Shredded lettuce, whatever vegetables you want, and a big scoop of this alongside taco dressing is one of our favorite meals.
+I also love this mixed with crispy potatoes and my Mexican Avocado Salad for a yummy bowl meal.

 Vegan Tacos With Lentils

-From there, you’ll add the spices and let cook until you start to smell them, about 1-2 minutes.
+Cook the onion until tender in a skillet, then add in the garlic.
+Add in the spice mixture and cook another minute or two until the spices are fragrant.
 Cooking the spices in the fat of the onions and oil is called blooming, which is just a fancy way of making the dried spices more potent.

 Can I use canned lentils?

 Canned lentils are fine to substitute here.
-A reminder that you don’t have to soak lentils first before cooking them, so you can cook a large batch at once to use in these tacos, then in my lentil loaflentil masala, or lentil tacos with cauliflower later in the week.
+This a reminder that you don’t have to soak lentils first before cooking them, so you can cook a large batch at once to use in these tacos, then in my lentil masala, and lentil tacos with roasted cauliflower later in the week.

 Can I substitute in a taco seasoning packet?